meritzio/cattacombs/readme.md

 ## The build system
 The build system is dependent on CMake, but given the simplicity of the classes you could put your own together.
 Bourne shell files 'build' and 'clean' are included for convenience.

-Batch files for convenience windows builds might be added in future commits.
+- Linux Use: "./build.sh"
+- Windows Use: "./build.sh windows"

+Note that for windows usage, the build relies on the git bash and MinGW, and will build 32-bit.
+You may need to call the command more than once to produce the build because of the git sh.exe in PATH, MinGW does not like this.

 ## The generation plan
 1. A closed boundary volume is provided for placement of the external nodes (entrances/exits)